-The Sedgwick County Emergency Manager or designee, the State of Kansas and potentially FEMA, will assess the need to open Disaster Recovery Centers and Field Offices, based upon initial damage assessment and human services needs estimates and reports.
-Sedgwick County Emergency Management will request that the Kansas Division of Emergency Management open a Disaster Recovery Center in Sedgwick County.
+The Director of Sedgwick County Emergency Management, the State of Kansas and potentially FEMA, will assess the need to open Disaster Recovery Centers and Field Offices, based upon initial damage assessment and human services needs estimates and reports.
+Sedgwick County Emergency Management will request that the Adjutant General's Office, Kansas Division of Emergency Management open a Disaster Recovery Center in Sedgwick County.

-Once it has been determined that Disaster Recovery Centers and/or a Disaster Field Office will be opened in Sedgwick County, the State of Kansas EOC will take the lead and should notify the Sedgwick County EOC.
+Once it has been determined that Disaster Recovery Centers and/or a Disaster Field Office will be opened in Sedgwick County, the State of Kansas EOC will take the lead and should notify the Sedgwick County Emergency Operations Center.
 The State of Kansas EOC will advise if there are resources the County may need to supply include staffing.
 The DRC will be staffed with representatives from appropriate federal, state, county, private relief organizations, and other organizations capable of providing disaster related information to individuals and businesses.